Coffee is great. I like coffee. A lot.

 Getting Set Up

 My setup is pretty straightforward.
-I use three trays- one filled with water for the pre-soak, the second for the coffee, and a third tray for a water rinse.
+I use three trays- one filled with water for a pre-soak, the second for the coffee, and a third tray for a water rinse.
 For small prints, I’ll usually use 8×10 trays with about 500ml of water for both the pre-soak and rinse trays, and I’ll brew 4-6 cups for the coffee tray.

 Toning the Prints